DanielTallkvistAI/ProjectGroup15/README.md

 # ProjectGroup15
 Embedded and Distributed AI - Project Group 15

-Android app with a "Snapchat filter" like function that adds a Mustache.
+Android app with a "Snapchat filter" like function that adds a Mustache to your or other faces using your front or back camera.

 Using OpenCV and Haarcascade Classifiers